MNoorFawi/lzhw/docs/5 Using the lzhw command line tool.md

 This argument accepts names and indices seperated by coma.

 The **"-nh"**, --no-header, argument to specify if the data has no header.

+The **"-r"**, --rows, argument is to specify number of rows to decompress, in case we don't need to decompress all rows.

 #### Compress
 How to compress: